 Unfortunately, scammers have been known to take advantage of individuals seeking a job offer from a Canadian employer.
 It is crucial to verify the authenticity of a job offer, as the consequences of presenting a fraudulent job offer may be serious.
 Individuals who misrepresent themselves or their situation on an immigration application — even if advised to by a representative — may be found inadmissible to Canada and banned from submitting another application for five years.

 How to tell if a job offer is real

 Here are some tips for distinguishing real job offers from potential scams.

 - Do some research on the company and the person who contacted you.
 If a company does not have a website, it may be fake.
 If the company’s website has contact information, search this separately online.

 - Look at the email address of the person who contacted you.
-Reputable recruiters and employers will have corporate email addresses.
-If you see an address from a free email provider such as Gmail, Hotmail, or Yahoo, the job offer is likely fraudulent.
+Reputable recruiters and employers will likely have corporate email addresses.

-- A reputable recruiter or employer will never ask for payment upfront.
-If someone is asking for a deposit, training fee, or money to cover costs such as work permit or visa fees, it is wise to consult a third party representative about the offer.
+- Did the recruiter or employer ask for payment upfront?
+If someone is asking for a deposit, training fee, or money to cover costs such as work permit or visa fees, it may be a scam.

-- Canadian companies very rarely hire without an interview or phone conversation.
-If you have only communicated by email with a potential employer who does not want to meet face-to-face, it is likely a fraudulent offer.
+- Canadian companies very rarely hire without an interview, either in person or by phone.
+If you have only communicated by email with a potential employer who does not want to meet face-to-face or speak over the phone, it is likely a fraudulent offer.